 If a plant is very rare or slow to produce it will be priced accordingly.
 Generally a perennial in a 150 mm pot will cost $8 to $10.
 I currently do not offer mail orders, a visit to Bilpin is an enjoyable trip with the Botanic Gardens at Mt Tomah close by.

-This lovely orange orchard growing wonderfully tasting Navel and Valencia Oranges is owned and run by the Gardiner Family.
+This lovely orange orchard growing wonderfully tasting Navel and Valencia Oranges has been operating in the Hawkesbury for over 80 years.

-Bruce Gardiner is a third generation farmer and his son Philip is the fourth generation farmer to grow oranges on this property.
+Bruce Gardiner a third generation farmer and his son Philip is the fourth generation farmer have sold the farm to the Huang Family to grow oranges on this property.
 Bruce who is in his eighties has lived his whole life surrounded by trees laden with large juicy tasty oranges.

 The added benefit is that the Orchard is also situated on the banks of the Hawkesbury River in a small area of the Hawkesbury called Cornwallis.